 The wok improves with age and experience—both its own and yours.
 After it's properly seasoned, a wok is the consummate stir-frying tool for quick, delicious meals.
 It can also aptly deep-fry a small amount of food.
 Depending upon your wok's size, you can use your wok to perform other tasks, like poaching, steaming, scrambling, simmering, and even smoking.

 When looking for a wok, consider a carbon steel wok rather than a nonstick one.
 Carbon steel is better for even heat retention and wok hei, the particular smoky flavor that a real wok gives to the food.
 Some woks do not work for electric or induction stoves, so be sure to check before ordering.

-Consider that the bottom of the wok is where most of the food will cook, so you'll want an appropriately sized wok.
-We recommend a wok 13 to 14 inches for the average home cook, but a 12- or 12.5-inch wok may work well for one person cooking for themselves.
+Considering that the bottom of the wok is where most of the food will cook, you'll want an appropriately sized wok.
+We recommend a wok of 13 to 14 inches for the average home cook, but a 12- or 12.5-inch wok may work well for one person cooking for themselves.
 If you'd like to cook large whole fish, choose a massive wok of around 20 inches, but be aware that it will take up more space in your kitchen than a smaller wok and may not fit a standard size range.
-Additionally, a flat-bottomed wok will be easier with a typical Western range than a round-bottomed wok.
+Additionally, a flat-bottom wok will be easier with a typical Western range than a round-bottom wok.

 Why Trust Simply Recipes?

 Dakota Kim is a freelance writer and former restaurant owner who has tested many cookware items both for articles and for her restaurant.
 She swears by her Craft Wok Pow Wok.
 Of the many woks she has owned, it's the only one she has purchased more than once and even traveled with, and it's the only wok her veteran cook mother uses when she comes to visit.